cursive-team/pz-hiring/README.md

 # pz-hiring

-Some browser and Node.js code for doing private hiring matching.
-Built on top of Gauss Lab's [phantom-zone](https://github.com/gausslabs/phantom-zone)
+A hiring phantom-zone application usable in a browser & in a node server, built in the non-interactive setting.

+Rust server implementation & connection to JS apps will be added soon.

 ## How to use

+### Testing

 To test the hiring query:
 `cargo test --release -- --nocapture ni_hiring_query`

+### Web

-To build the web version of the project, you'll need to set the right interactive vs non-interactive feature for phantom-zone in your `Cargo.toml`.
-Then, include the file you'd like to convert in wasm in `lib.rs`.
-Then run:
-`wasm-pack build --target web --out-dir ./folder`
+To build the web version of the project, you'll need to set the non-interactive feature for phantom-zone in your `Cargo.toml` Then run: `wasm-pack build --target web --out-dir ./pz_hiring_browser`

 To run the web version of the project, first run: `npm install -g http-server`.
-Then in the `/ni_hiring_web` directory, run `http-server`.
+Then in the `/pz_hiring_browser` directory, run `http-server`.
 Finally, go to `localhost:8080` in your browser while viewing the console.

+### Node

+To build the node version, run `wasm-pack build --target nodejs --out-dir ./pz_hiring_node`.

+To run the node version, you can then go to `./node_test`, run `npm i`, and then run `node index.js`.

+You can use the functions in the `pz-hiring` package, which you can find at https://www.npmjs.com/package/pz-hiring.